Workflow-Manager-admin/digital-id-card-manager-c0fc1bc9/id_card_frontend/README.md

 This is the React web frontend for the Digital ID Card Manager app.
 Users can register, log in, create/edit/view Digital ID cards, and connect with the backend REST API.

+> **Note:** User authentication is **generic only**.
+There are no user roles, RBAC (role-based access control), or any permission differences—all users see the same features and user interface after login or signup.
+There is no distinction between user types.

 ---

 ## 🛠 Quickstart